 Hauora Hokianga is acknowledged by the Ministry of Health and Northland District Health Board as being a Māori Health Provider.
 The Trust is an organisation owned and governed by Māori (but not exclusively Māori), that provides contracted health and disability services to a Māori (but not exclusively Māori) community.

-18 (81%) of the Trust board's current 22 members are of Māori descent.
+18 of the board's current 26 members have Māori descent (70%).
 The Trust's rules require a greater than 50% Māori governorship at all times.

 The Trust Meets Monthly